Black Forest Cake

 - When baking a genoise cake do not disturb or open the oven door until the cake is almost done.
 The cake structure is fragile in the early stages and it might collapse.

-- This cake is best eaten the day it’s made.
+- Cake best eaten the day it’s made.
 Leftover can be stored in the fridge in an airtight container for 24 hours.